rust-embedded/book/src/c-tips/index.md

 ```

 You can similarly include code blocks only if a feature is _not_ enabled, or if
-any combination or features is or is not enabled.
+any combination of features are or are not enabled.

 Additionally, Rust provides a number of automatically-set conditions you can
 use, such as `target_arch` to select different code based on architecture.
 For